lvoz2/python_sri/README.md

 ## Todo

-- Add support for Django, Flask and FastAPI directly, so that users don't have to use any workarounds to use this module
+- Add support for Django, Flask and FastAPI directly, so that users don't have to use any workarounds to use this module (target release: 0.3.0)
+  - Progress so far: Flask + Django have support but this does not have tests yet.
+FastAPI still in the works
-- Multithread getting resources from the local filesystem or over the network
+- Multithread getting resources from the local filesystem or over the network (target release: 0.4.0)
-- Work on documentation, perhaps even use Sphinx or something similar
+- Work on documentation, perhaps even use Sphinx or something similar (target release: 1.0.0)

 ## License